 The request will return the following fields of information:

 - uuid - unique user ID.
 This is an identification number generated for each individual device subscribing or publishing push notifications on the PubNub network.

-- subcribe_key - a subscription key that the user need to provide the server at initialization of the service to be able to subscribe (that is receive) push notifications published from the relevant Telebroad channels (see channels below).
+- subcribe_key - a subscription key that the user needs to provide the server at initialization of the service to be able to subscribe (that is receive) push notifications published from the relevant Telebroad channels (see channels below).

-- publish_key - a publishing key that the user need to provide the server at initialization of the service to be able to publish (that is send) push notifications to the relevant subscribed Telebroad channels (see channels below).
+- publish_key - a publishing key that the user needs to provide the server at initialization of the service to be able to publish (that is send) push notifications to the relevant subscribed Telebroad channels (see channels below).

 - chat - The user's specific Telebroad channel for exchanging chat messages in the Teleconsole.
 This is completely separate from the PubNub channels described next.

 This is a container field detailing the different values assigned to each channel associated with the user's various Telebroad communication assets.
 Users receive messages only from the channels they subscribe to.

 Push notification messages are sent to the relevant channel of a specific communication asset (such as a phone line or voicemail).
 A channel can be accessed by one user exclusively or be shared by a group of users, or an entire company (global channel).

 For example a user's fax number will be assigned a specific channel.
 When the user receives a new fax, the server will send a push notification message to this specific channel informing the subscribed user about it.
 Since most companies only have one fax number, other users (as a group) can be subscribed to this very same channel to receive real time push notifications about incoming faxes.

 - name - the name (practically the number) of the communication asset.